×

 We asked people if there is a lot of crime.
 They answered:

 "Braga, generally enjoys a low crime rate.
 It is considered one of the safest cities in the country.
 Most of the crimes reported are minor offenses such as petty theft or pickpocketing, particularly in crowded tourist areas.
 Violent crime is relatively rare, and the city's residents and visitors generally feel safe at all times of the day.
 The local police force is efficient and responsive, contributing to the overall sense of security in the city.
-However, like any other city, it is always advisable for residents and tourists to take basic precautions to protect their personal safety and belongings," said one expat in Braga.
+However, like any other city, it is always advisable for residents and tourists to take basic precautions to protect their personal safety and belongings," remarked one expat living in Braga, Portugal.

 Is there a lot of diversity?
 Are people in Braga accepting of differences?

 "Braga, is a city that is rich in history and culture, and while it may not be as diverse as some larger, more cosmopolitan cities, it does have a certain level of diversity.
 The city is home to a number of different nationalities, largely due to the presence of the University of Minho, which attracts students from around the world.
 As for acceptance of differences, Portuguese people, including those in Braga, are generally known for their hospitality and openness towards others.
 The city has a friendly and welcoming atmosphere, and people are generally accepting of different cultures and lifestyles.
 However, like any place, individual experiences may vary.
 It's also worth noting that Braga, as a city with deep Catholic roots, has a strong religious identity.
 This doesn't necessarily mean intolerance, but it's an aspect of the city's culture that might be more prominent compared to other places.
 In recent years, Braga has been making efforts to become more inclusive and diverse, hosting various cultural events and festivals that celebrate different cultures and traditions.
-This is part of a broader trend in Portugal, which has been increasingly embracing multiculturalism and diversity," commented one expat who made the move to Braga.
+This is part of a broader trend in Portugal, which has been increasingly embracing multiculturalism and diversity," said one expat in Braga.

 What are the schools in Braga like?

 "1.
 Colégio Luso Internacional de Braga (CLIB): CLIB is a private international school in Braga that offers a bilingual education in Portuguese and English.
 The school follows the British National Curriculum from primary to secondary education, preparing students for the IGCSE and A-Level exams.
 CLIB also offers the International Baccalaureate Diploma Programme for students aged 16-19.
 The school is known for its multicultural environment, with students from various nationalities.
 [Website](http://www.clib.pt/) 2.
 Braga International School: Braga International School is a private institution that offers a bilingual education in Portuguese and English.
 The school follows the Cambridge International Curriculum, providing students with a globally recognized education.
 The school is known for its small class sizes, which allows for personalized attention for each student.
 [Website](http://www.bragainternationalschool.com/) 3.
 Colégio Dom Diogo de Sousa: Colégio Dom Diogo de Sousa is a private school in Braga that offers a bilingual program in Portuguese and English.
 The school follows the Portuguese National Curriculum but also incorporates elements of the British National Curriculum.
 The school is known for its strong emphasis on moral and ethical education, as well as its commitment to academic excellence.
 [Website](http://www.cdds.pt/) 4.
 Escola Básica Integrada de Gualtar: Escola Básica Integrada de Gualtar is a public school in Braga that offers a bilingual program in Portuguese and English.
 The school follows the Portuguese National Curriculum and is known for its strong emphasis on science and technology education.
 [Website](http://www.aegualtar.edu.pt/) 5.
 Escola Secundária Carlos Amarante: Escola Secundária Carlos Amarante is a public secondary school in Braga that offers a bilingual program in Portuguese and English.
 The school follows the Portuguese National Curriculum and is known for its strong emphasis on arts and humanities education.
-[Website](http://www.esca.edu.pt/)," explained one expat living in Braga, Portugal.
+[Website](http://www.esca.edu.pt/)," said one parent with children at in Braga.

 About the Author

-Betsy Burlingame is one of the founders of Digital Nomad Exchange and the Founder and President of Expat Exchange.
+Betsy Burlingame Betsy Burlingame is one of the founders of Digital Nomad Exchange and the Founder and President of Expat Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
 Prior to Expat Exchange and Digital Nomad Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
 She graduated from Ohio Wesleyan University with a BA in International Business and German.

 Some of Betsy's articles include 12 Best Places to Live in Portugal, 7 Best Places to Live in Panama and 12 Things to Know Before Moving to the Dominican Republic.
 Betsy loves to travel and spend time with her family.
 Connect with Betsy on LinkedIn.

-Portugal Forum
+Portugal Forum Portugal Forum

 Talk with other digital nomads and expats in Portugal on our Portugal forum - meet people, get advice and help others.